Causal chain event graphs for remedial maintenance: Causal algebras for the remedial intervention

-If the root cause is not remedied but only a subset of the secondary or intermediate faults are remedied, then after the intervention the status of the repaired component will not return to AGAN but it is better than ABAO.
+If the root cause is not remedied but only a subset of the secondary or intermediate faults are remedied, then after the intervention the status of the repaired component will not return to AGAN.
+However it is better than ABAO.
 We call such an intervention an \textbf{imperfect remedial intervention}.
 We can visualise the status change of the maintained equipment from Figure \ref{fig:remedy2}.
 The recovery path consists of a black dashed edge and a red dashed edge.
 The black dashed edge points from the fail vertex to the interior vertex of the failure path, which means the status of the equipment is improved but not AGAN after maintenance.
 In order to fully restore the system, additional maintenance is needed.
-If the imperfect remedial work has been made at time $t$, then the maintenance log only record the corresponding maintenance.
+If imperfect remedial work has been made at time $t$, then the maintenance log will record only that maintenance has happened.
 As for what is further needed to fully restore the system is unknown at that time.
-This brings uncertainty to this type of remedial intervention.
+This brings uncertainty into this type of remedial intervention.
 The recovery process corresponding to the additional remedial work is represented by the red dashed edge, which points from the interior vertex to the AGAN vertex.

-If the maintenance logs did not record what remedial maintenance was taken, then such intervention is classified as an \textbf{uncertain remedial intervention}.
-Diagnostic information has not yet been made available so the root cause of the failure or degradation cannot be determined.
+If the maintenance logs do not record what remedial maintenance was taken, then such intervention is classified as an \textbf{uncertain remedial intervention}.
+Diagnostic information has not yet been made available so the root cause of the failure cannot be determined.
 A follow-up check and maintenance will be carried out in order to restore the broken part.
 Therefore the recovery process of this type of intervention is unobserved and so uncertain.
-We can see the corresponding recovery path in Figure \ref{fig:remedy3}, which consists of a single red dashed edge pointing from the fail vertex to the AGAN vertex.
+The corresponding recovery path is shown in Figure \ref{fig:remedy3}.